BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Tendell/README.md

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

+You can ask about their background, their expectations, their familiarity with the concepts, and their learning goals.
+This will help you tailor your speech to their needs and interests, as well as avoid repeating information they already know or skipping over details they don't understand.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?